-In general, one should avoid any questions that, either directly or indirectly, are likely to elicit information about an applicant's membership in a protected class, including the applicant's race, religion, color, national origin, sex, age, disability, marital status, military status, sexual orientation, genetic predisposition, domestic violence victim status or any other status protected by applicable law.
+In general, one should avoid any questions that, either directly or indirectly, are likely to elicit information about an applicant's membership in a protected class, including the applicant's race, color, creed, religion, gender, age, national or ethnic origin, physical or mental disability, military or veteran status, marital status, sex, sexual orientation, genetic information, predisposition or carrier status, domestic violence victim status, familial status or any other characteristic protected by applicable federal, state, or local laws.
 Make sure to ask only questions that are bona fide occupational qualifications-BFOQs-questions directly related to a candidate's ability to do the job.